dmsc/fastbasic/compiler/USAGE.md

 - **-t**:*target*
   Selects the compilation target.
 The target definitions are searched in the compiler installation folder, with an `.tgt` extension.

+  If this option is not given, the `default.tgt` file is loaded, currently this file simply includes the `atari-fp.tgt` file.

 - **-v**
   Shows the compiler version.